 6 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works,

 Trying to earn righteousness will never work, but belief is counted for righteousness, and God imputes (credits) righteousness to us.
 The previous chapter tells us which righteousness this is — the righteousness of God.

 Not Just Removal of Sin

-Sometimes, believers think that what Christ’s work can be summed up as removing our sin, but it is more than that.
+Sometimes, believers think that Christ’s work can be summed up as removing our sin, but it is more than that.